East–West Line (Singapore): Boon Lay and Tuas extension

 The 3.8 km Boon Lay extension was first announced by the LTA on 29 December 2004, set to serve residents from the Jurong West Town area and those working in the Jurong Industrial Estate.
 The two stations, Pioneer and Joo Koon stations, officially opened on 28 February 2009.

 On 11 January 2011, the Tuas West extension, an extension of the East–West Line from Joo Koon to Tuas Link was announced.
 The extension has a span of 7.5 km, which spans a twin-tracked MRT viaduct, four above-ground stations and a 26 ha depot to provide stabling and maintenance facilities for the additional trains that will be bought for the extension and to cater for future expansion of the line.
 The viaduct is integrated with part of a 4.8 km road viaduct along Pioneer Road, which will increase the road capacity to cope with anticipated increase in traffic.
 The stations are Gul Circle, Tuas Crescent, Tuas West Road, and Tuas Link.
 On 4 May 2012, the Land Transport Authority marked the start of construction of the Tuas West extension with a groundbreaking ceremony at the site of the future Tuas Link station.

 The extension began service on 18 June 2017.
 During initial stages after opening, the westbound trains will alternate their terminus between Joo Koon and Tuas Link, where for every two trains, one train will terminate at the former, while the other train will terminate at the latter.

+In 2025, the LTA announced that 40 stations on the North–South and East–West lines will gain public artworks, as part of expansion of the Art in Transit programme.

 Additional platform at Tanah Merah station

-On 25 August 2014, the Land Transport Authority announced that a new platform will be constructed at Tanah Merah, enabling faster travel and shorter waiting times for commuters heading towards Expo and Changi Airport on the Changi Airport branch line of the East–West Line.
+On 25 August 2014, the Land Transport Authority announced that a new island platform will be constructed at Tanah Merah, enabling faster travel and shorter waiting times for commuters heading towards Expo and Changi Airport on the Changi Airport branch line of the East–West Line.

 On 26 October 2016, the Land Transport Authority awarded the civil contract to Lum Chang Building Contractors Pte.
 Ltd. to build a new platform at Tanah Merah and viaducts for a contract sum of S$325 million.
-In addition to the new platforms, the existing East–West Line tracks will be extended to connect the line to the new four-in-one East Coast Integrated Depot at Changi.
-When completed in 2024, it will be the second station to have triple island platforms after Jurong East.
+In addition to the new platform, the existing East–West Line tracks will be extended to connect the line to the new four-in-one East Coast Integrated Depot at Changi.
+When completed in 2025, it will be the second station to have three island platforms side-by-side after Jurong East.